 The eccentric nature of the Nordic Hamstring movement places intense stress on the muscle fibers of the hamstrings and should be progressed slowly into the program.
 The result of this will be significantly stronger hamstrings that are less prone to injury.

 Easy – only lower down a small way before using the hand to assist with the rest of the lowering movement.
 Use the hands also to push the body back to the starting position.
 You can also attach a band around the chest anchored behind the body to lessen the resistance of the upper body during the lowering phase of the movement.
 You can also raise the knees on the ground by placing them on a thick pad to make the movement easier.

 Moderate – lower to body further and use the hamstring to pull back to the starting position.

 Hard – hold resistance or perform the movement with arms extended above the head.

-Muscle worked; glutes, hamstrings, lower back, core and stabilisers
+Muscle worked; glutes, hamstrings, lower back, core and stabilizers

-Lie on the floor with the right knee bent at 90 degree with the foot resting on the bench and the left foot flat on the floor.
+Lie on the floor with the right knee bent at 90 degrees with the foot resting on the bench and the left foot flat on the floor.

 The left leg is held off the ground and in line with the torso.

 Perform the movement by driving through the heel of the right foot and contract the glutes to raise the hips.
 At the top of the movement the knee, hip and shoulder should be in a straight line.
 The hips are square and the left leg in line with the body.